Andouille Sausage and Shrimp Jambalaya

 - 1 package (13.5 ounce) Johnsonville® Andouille Sausage, cut into 1/2-inch slices

 - 1 can (14.5 ounces) diced tomatoes w/green chilies

 - 1 can (14.5 ounces) stewed tomatoes

 - 3/4 cup long grain white rice

-- Reduce heat; cover and simmer for 20 to 25 minutes or until rice is tender.
+- Reduce heat; cover and simmer until rice is tender, about 20 minutes.